KGUN-TV

 KGUN-TV (channel 9) is a television station in Tucson, Arizona, United States, affiliated with ABC.
-It is owned by the E. W. Scripps Company alongside Sierra Vista-licensed CW affiliate KWBA-TV (channel 58).
-Both stations share studios on East Rosewood Street in east Tucson, while KGUN-TV's transmitter is located atop Mount Bigelow, northeast of the city.
+It is owned by the E. W. Scripps Company alongside Sierra Vista–licensed independent station KWBA-TV (channel 58).
+The two stations share studios on East Rosewood Street in east Tucson; KGUN-TV's transmitter is located atop Mount Bigelow, northeast of the city.

 KGUN-TV went on the air as KDWI-TV, Tucson's third commercial station, in 1956.
 Within a year, it was sold by its founding owner and took its present call sign and ABC affiliation.
 The station has generally run second or third in local news throughout its history.

 History

 Channel 9 prior to KGUN

 The construction permit that was built as KDWI-TV was not the first the Federal Communications Commission (FCC) had awarded for channel 9 in Tucson.
-Now-defunct Radio station KCNA (580 AM) received a construction permit in December 1952 to set up a station; when it relocated its transmitter facility in 1951, it installed a television "saddle" to support a future antenna on one of its towers.
+Radio station KCNA (580 AM) received a construction permit in December 1952 to set up a station; when it relocated its transmitter facility in 1951, it installed a television "saddle" to support a future antenna on one of its towers.
 As late as April 1953, KCNA reported it was buying television equipment with an aim to sign on in December.
 However, the proposed station was scuttled by ownership turnover within KCNA.
 When the firm abandoned its plans to build the station in late August, it cited concerns that Tucson would not be a viable market for three commercial TV stations—KOPO-TV and KVOA having been constructed in the intervening months—and that it could not offer "minimum worthwhile public service to the viewers".